cfrg/draft-irtf-cfrg-vdaf/draft-patton-cfrg-vdaf.md

 ## Sharding {#sec-vdaf-shard}

-In order to protect the privacy of its measurements, a VDAF client splits its measurements into "input shares".
-The `measurement_to_input_shares` method is executed by the client to produce these shares.
-One share is sent to each aggregator.
+In order to protect the privacy of its measurements, a VDAF Client splits its measurements into "input shares".
+The `measurement_to_input_shares` method is used for this purpose.

 * `Vdaf.measurement_to_input_shares(public_param: PublicParam, input:
   Measurement) -> Vec[Bytes]` is the randomized input-distribution algorithm run